-Snow-and-ice specialists get squirmy on bare roads.
-Blizzards are what the Blizzak WS70 does best, reviews say.
+Snow-and-ice specialists, but squirmy on bare roads.
+Blizzards are what the Bridgestone Blizzak WS70 does best, reviews say.
 "They practically turn the car into a tractor in snow and ice!" writes one owner, who commutes over a mountainous dirt road in a Honda Accord.
 "The best winter tire I've used in over 40 years of driving."

 Durable in real-life use -- but no treadwear warranty.
 Unlike the Michelin X-Ice Xi3 -- which carries a 40,000-mile treadwear warranty, rare for a snow tire -- the Bridgestone Blizzak WS70 has no tread warranty at all.
 Owners rate the Blizzak WS70 highly for durability.
 Several owners say you can expect one set to last three winters.

-Review Credibility: Excellent Testers here rank the Bridgestone Blizzak WS70 alongside 15 other studless winter tires for passenger cars.
-They test each tire's snow traction, braking on icy, dry and wet roads, handling, hydroplaning, ride comfort, noise and more before recommending best buys.
+Testers here rank the Bridgestone Blizzak WS70 alongside 15 other studless winter tires for passenger cars.
+They test each tire's snow traction; braking on icy, dry and wet roads; handling; hydroplaning; ride comfort; noise and more before recommending best buys.

 Review: Bridgestone Blizzak WS70, Editors of ConsumerReports.org, Not Dated

-Review Credibility: Very Good Terrible bare-pavement handling relegates the Bridgestone Blizzak WS70 to second-to-last place among severe-winter tires at this Swedish publication.
-The tire handles reasonably well on ice and snow, but in their 28-tire test experts say there are better choices.
+Mediocre bare-pavement handling relegates the Bridgestone Blizzak WS70 to third place among eight studless severe-winter tires at this Swedish publication.
+The tire handles well on ice and snow, but experts say there are better choices.

 6. Automobile Protection Association

-Review Credibility: Good Canada's Automobile Protection Association gives more weight to snow-and-ice grip than other sources.
-Here, the Bridgestone Blizzak WS70 is the number-one pick among snow tires for passenger cars.
-Editors say it has "a somewhat deeper tread and better traction in slush" than the Michelin X-Ice Xi2 -- but they haven't updated their picks for this year, so they don't cover the new Michelin X-Ice Xi3.
+Canada's Automobile Protection Association gives more weight to snow-and-ice grip than other sources.
+Here, the Bridgestone Blizzak WS70 is the No. 1 pick among snow tires for passenger cars.
+Editors say it has deeper tread than the Michelin X-Ice Xi2 -- but they haven't updated their picks for this year, so they don't cover the newer Michelin X-Ice Xi3.